-It’s a disease that affects about 1 in 8 women during their lifetime, and in Canada, it is the third leading cause of death after heart disease and lung cancer.
+Breast cancer affects about 1 in 7 Canadian women during their lifetime, and it’s the second leading cause of cancer deaths after lung cancer.
 Yet new studies and medical advice reported in the media are often confusing or contradictory.
-Here some common misconceptions about the causes and detection of breast cancer from the Canadian Breast Cancer Foundation (CBCF).
+Here, 10 common misconceptions about the causes and detection of breast cancer from the Canadian Breast Cancer Foundation (CBCF).

 FACT: Several studies have looked into a link between antiperspirants or deodorants and breast cancer, and there is still no conclusive evidence that using these products increases risk.
 However, since some deodorants contain aluminum, avoid wearing it when you go for a mammogram since it could lead to an inaccurate screening result by making cancers and other abnormalities more difficult to detect.